CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide.md

 a bridge and configure one or more front panel ports as members of the bridge, use the following examples as a guide.

-<summary>NCLU Commands </summary>
+#### <span>Examples</span>

+{{%notice info%}}

+**Example One**

 In the following configuration example, the front panel port swp1 is placed into a bridge called *bridge*.
+The NCLU commands are:

     cumulus@switch:~$ net add bridge bridge ports swp1 cumulus@switch:~$ net pending
     cumulus@switch:~$ net commit

+The commands above produce the following `/etc/network/interfaces`
+snippet:

+    auto bridge
+    iface bridge
+        bridge-ports swp1
+        bridge-vlan-aware yes

+{{%/notice%}}

+{{%notice info%}}

+**Example Two**

 You can add a range of ports in one command.
-For example, to add swp1 through swp10, swp12, and swp14 through swp20 to bridge:
+For example, add swp1 through swp10, swp12, and swp14 through swp20 to bridge:

     cumulus@switch:~$ net add bridge bridge ports swp1-10,12,14-20 cumulus@switch:~$ net pending
     cumulus@switch:~$ net commit

-<summary>Linux Commands </summary>

-In the following configuration example, the front panel port swp1 is placed into a bridge called br0:

-    ...
-    auto br0
-    iface br0
-      bridge-ports swp1
-      bridge-stp on

-To put a range of ports into a bridge, use the `glob` keyword.
-For example, to add swp1 through swp10, swp12, and swp14 through swp20 to
-br0:

-    ...
+The commands above produce the following snippet in the `/etc/network/interfaces` file:

-    auto br0
+    auto bridge
-    iface br0
+    iface bridge
-      bridge-ports glob swp1-10 swp12 glob swp14-20
-      bridge-stp on

-To activate or apply the configuration to the kernel:

-    # First, check for typos:
-    cumulus@switch:~$ sudo ifquery -a

-    # Then activate the change if no errors are found:
-    cumulus@switch:~$ sudo ifup -a
+        bridge-ports swp1 swp2 swp3 swp4 swp5 swp6 swp7 swp8 swp9 swp10 swp12 swp14 swp15 swp16 swp17 swp18 swp19 swp20
+        bridge-vlan-aware yes

+{{%/notice%}}

 To view the changes in the kernel, use the `brctl` command:

     cumulus@switch:~$ brctl show
-    bridge name     bridge id              STP enabled     interfaces br0             8000.089e01cedcc2       yes              swp1
+    bridge name     bridge id              STP enabled     interfaces bridge          8000.443839000004      yes             swp1
+                                                           swp2

 ### <span>Layer 3 Port Configuration</span>

-You can also configure a front panel port or bridge interface as a layer 3 port.
+You can also use NCLU to configure a front panel port or bridge interface as a layer 3 port.

-<summary>NCLU Commands </summary>

 In the following configuration example, the front panel port swp1 is configured as a layer 3 access port: